Town planners plan and design buildings, parks and roads to make places attractive and convenient for people to use

-Graduates from any degree subject can get into town planning although specific degrees in planning are available.
-To become a chartered town planner (which is advisable) you will need to complete a RTPI accredited degree, either at undergraduate or postgraduate level; completing either a combined qualification or a spatial qualification and a specialist qualification.
+You can get into town planning with a degree in any subject but specific degrees in planning are available.
+To become a chartered town planner you will need to complete a RTPI accredited degree, either at undergraduate or postgraduate level, completing either a combined qualification or a spatial qualification and a specialist qualification.

-If you have not taken an RTPI-accredited undergraduate degree, you can still qualify for chartered status by completing an accredited postgraduate qualification.
+If your degree is not accredited by the RTPI, you can still qualify for chartered status by completing an accredited postgraduate qualification.
 Graduates from a range of subjects are accepted onto postgraduate courses but the following subjects may be particularly relevant: